This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- In a mixing bowl, beat butter, powdered sugar until creamy, light and fluffy.
-Add in the vanilla extract and stir well.
-Fold in the potato starch, cake flour and mix well until a soft dough is formed.
+- In a mixing bowl, beat the butter and powdered sugar until creamy, light, and fluffy.
+Add the vanilla extract and stir well.
+Fold in the potato starch and cake flour, mixing well until a soft dough is formed.

 - Divide the dough into 2 rounds.
 Use your palms to shape them into small balls.
-To make the pattern on the cookies, use a fork and press gently onto the top of the round cookies.
-Dip the fork in water after each press to prevent the cookie dough from sticking to the fork.
+To create a pattern on the cookies, use a fork to press gently onto the top of the round cookies.
+Dip the fork in water after each press to prevent the cookie dough from sticking to it.

-- Place baking sheet in the bottom part of the oven.
-Bake for about 10 minutes or until the cookies turn very slight brown.
+- Place the baking sheet in the bottom part of the oven.
+Bake for about 10 minutes, or until the cookies turn very light brown.
 Remove from the oven and let cool for about 5 minutes.
-Dust some powdered sugar over cookies before serving.
+Dust some powdered sugar over the cookies before serving.

 Notes